 CSS Setup for a New Project

 Building a strong foundation is key to any successful project.
 Organising your CSS from the start will help keep your project consistent and efficient.
 Whether you're a seasoned developer or just starting your journey in the realm of coding, organising your CSS can significantly streamline your workflow, saving valuable time and effort.
-In this brief guide, I'll share a few CSS tips for new projects.
-I will highlight key elements and a few best practices.

 I always start with creating an index file.